-Recreational opportunities are vast throughout the solar Programmatic Environmental Impact Statement (PEIS) study area.
+Recreational opportunities are vast throughout the onshore wind Programmatic Environmental Impact Statement (PEIS) study area.
 The study area encompasses lands that range from forested to desert, with various land uses, and have varying ownership.
-Several areas in the study area contain specifically designated recreational lands and activities.
-Recreational opportunities include, but are not limited to, the following:
+Several areas within the study area contain specifically designated recreational lands and activities.
+Recreational opportunities within the study area include, but are not limited to, the following: